IAEA Internship programme

 Practical experience in an international environment

 The purpose of the IAEA internship programme is to o provide people studying toward a university degree or who have recently received a degree with the opportunity to gain practical work experience in line with their studies or interests, and expose them to the work of the Agency and the United Nations.
 At the same time, it benefits the IAEA and its programmatic work to obtain the assistance of qualified students specialized in various professional fields.

 The duration of internships is normally not less than three months and not more than one year.
 However, a minimum of one month is also accepted.
 Interns are subject to the authority of the Director General and must observe all applicable IAEA rules, regulations, instructions and procedures.

-In order to be eligible for the internship programme, applicants must be at least 18 years of age and have completed at least two years of full-time studies at a university or equivalent institution towards the completion of their first degree.
+To be eligible for the internship programme, applicants must be at least 20 years of age and have completed at least three years of full-time studies at a university or equivalent institution towards the completion of their first degree.

-Working at the IAEA
+Applying for an internship at the IAEA